bstefanescu/koa-webapp/README.md

 Features:

 1. **WebApp**  \
-    A configurable class defining a web application.
-Embeds a koa app instance and provide configuration getters to configure the application.
+    A configurable class defining a web application which embeds a koa app instance.
 It is also the place where you should initialize and store the global (i.e. singleton) services making up your application.
 1. **Router**  \
     A koa router middleware providing:
     * classic route definitions with sub-routers support (similar to [koa-router]())